-One (or more) travel and study scholarship will be made available annually by the MSC for unrestricted research on global fisheries and seafood supply chain management.
+One (or more) travel and study scholarships will be made available annually by the MSC for unrestricted research on global fisheries and seafood supply chain management

-To support the study of the problems, solutions and performance of best practice in fisheries management and seafood product supply chain management.
+To qualify for consideration, projects must focus on the study of some aspect of environmental improvement, performance or best practice in fisheries management, or seafood product traceability and supply chain management.

 You can learn more about this opportunity by visiting the funder's website.